rust-lang/rust/src/doc/rustdoc/src/how-to-write-documentation.md

    |
    = help: classes should start with `{cratename}_`, or be: `stab`, `stab deprecated`, or `stab portability`

-error: unprefixed HTML `id` attribute
+warning: unprefixed HTML `id` attribute
   --> $DIR/unprefixed-html-id.rs:4:24
    |
 LL | /// Test with <div id="evil"></div>